Mitch Evans: 2023–24 season

 Following the 2023 London ePrix, Evans signed a multi-year contract to remain at Jaguar TCS Racing for the 2023-24 season and beyond.
 His Championship contender, Nick Cassidy became his new teammate, replacing Bird.
 Evans scored two victories in Monaco and Shanghai respectively.
 For the fourth season in a row, Evans became the title contender heading to the season finale.
-Evans again failed to clinch the title, and lost to Pascal Wehrlein by 6 points.
+Evans again failed to clinch the title, and lost to Pascal Wehrlein by six points.

+2024–25 season

+Evans extended his contract with Jaguar TCS Racing for the 2024-2025 season.
+He started the season by winning at São Paulo.
+However, this was followed by eleven straight races where he failed to score points before winning at Round 1 of 2025 Berlin ePrix.
+He finished 13th in the drivers standings.
+Despite this, he helped Jaguar to get second place with Nick Cassidy as a teammate, in the team standings.

+2025–26 season

+Evans departed Jaguar after spending a decade with the team at the end of the season.

+Opel (2026–)

+2026–27 season

+Evans joined new entrants Opel GSE Formula E Team for the 2026–27 season, partnering Théo Pourchaire.

 Personal life

 Evans attended Saint Kentigern College in Pakuranga, Auckland, but left at the end of 2010 to pursue his career overseas.
 Evans' career has been backed financially by entrepreneur Colin Giltrap, who helped establish careers for fellow New Zealand racing drivers Scott Dixon, Chris van der Drift and Brendon Hartley.

+Mitch Evans is the younger brother of Simon Evans, a former New Zealand racing driver and the champion of the 2019–20 Jaguar I-Pace eTrophy.

+Evans is managed by Mark Webber and Mathieu Michel.